Desbarats Christmas Bird Count

 You should be prepared to commit part or all of the count day as either a field observer or feeder watcher somewhere within the count circle.

-Field observers cover a portion of the count circle on their own or with a small group, counting all birds they find.
+Field observers cover a portion of the count circle on their own or with a small group, counting all the birds they find.

 Feeder watchers count birds at their feeders for a portion of the day.